golubo4/WineORC/README.md

 *wineORC 2.8+ is also not supported, authorized, afilliated, a part of, or maintained by DarDarDar.*

+forked from Placeholder in-case stuff will go apeshit and everyone suddenly removes the tool

 ## Supported Revivals
 * Projekt Placeholder (Public & Private)
 * IttehBlox